Definition

 Knowledge and Abilities

-Knowledge of: capabilities of and potential barriers for persons who are blind or visually impaired; public and private resources providing services to persons who are blind or visually impaired; principles, methods and techniques used to assist individuals in adjusting to vision loss; principles of instruction; current trends in rehabilitation; techniques for assisting individuals who are blind or visually impaired to integrate into the community and employment.
+Knowledge of: concepts, principles, and practices of blind and vision rehabilitation and the use of assessment techniques to determine capabilities of and potential barriers for persons who are blind, low vision or deaf blind; public and private resources and services that address wholistic needs of individual participants with disabilities or business-as-customers; principles, methods, and techniques used to assist individuals in adjusting to vision loss; principles of adult education, curriculum creation and revision, and instruction adaptability to address multiple disabilities; current trends, techniques, and tools in vision rehabilitation; techniques, information, and supports for assisting individuals who are blind, low vision or deaf blind to integrate into the community and competitive, integrated employment; blind community and consumer organizations, and other community supports.

-Ability to: teach adaptive skills of blindness; read and write English Braille Grade 2; analyze situations and take appropriate effective action including provision of counseling and advocacy; work effectively with individuals who are blind or visually impaired including those with additional disabilities; present ideas clearly and effectively orally and in writing.
+Ability to: teach adaptive skills of blindness; analyze complex situations for emotional and physical safety of individual participant, and take appropriate effective action including handling emergent situations, coaching and provision of counseling and advocacy; work effectively with individuals who are blind, low vision, or deaf blind, including those with additional disabilities; present ideas clearly and effectively orally and in writing; engage with businesses as a dual customer to address business-specific needs around disability.

 Legal Requirement(s)